google/addlicense/README.md

 ## usage

     addlicense [flags] pattern [pattern ...]

-    -c copyright holder (defaults to "Google LLC")
+    -c copyright holder (default "Google LLC")
     -f custom license file (no default)
-    -l license type: apache, bsd, mit, mpl (defaults to "apache") -y year (defaults to current year)
+    -l license type: apache, bsd, mit, mpl (default "apache") -y year (defaults to current year)
     -check check only mode: verify presence of license headers and exit with non-zero code if missing
+    -u update mode: if the year in the license was older than current one - update it (eg. 2018 changes to 2018-2021) -v verbose mode: print the name of the files that are modified

 The pattern argument can be provided multiple times, and may also refer to single files.